RadArcadeKid/CoffeeGhostGame/Process/README.md

 ## 11/20/19
+#### Abstract:
+After attempting to resolve our 4 Git Branches and some merge conflicts, we decided that moving forward, it would be best to work on a single master repo, and just be consciousness and communicative of who is pushing/pulling to the master branch at any given time.
+Should we have merge conflicts, we'll deal with them on a case by case basis.
+The important thing is that we're all going to *finally* be working on a single build of the game so we can actually make some forward progress.

+#### What we've accomplished as of today:
+* basic Ghost asset created and imported into Unity, fixed temporary shader
+* coffee + plate Assets + Textures imported to Unity
+* wrote a script to control the x/y movement of the player object
+* Basic movement+ collision through walls (still in progress)
+* Basic customer movement scripts

+#### What we did during the work day today
+Luckily, we worked on our various portions of this separately on our own branches/systems, so we merged all of our various scripts and peices together on the master.
 Today, we continued to work on CoffeeGhost and worked to merge all of our separate changes onto a single build.
 We currently have a basic customer script that deals with tables, a basic ghost asset with a coffee, a movement script, and a basic map with basic collision.
-So far, we're pretty on schedule, however, we need to continue working dillegently over break
+We also did a lot of planning in terms of the scope of how the collisions, customer logic, and coffee logic will work.
+(Seperate scripts still need to be written)

-Big Tasks for next time:
+**Big Tasks for next time:**
-* Add tables to the layout - Jake
+* Add tables to the layout so Hai can put her scripts- Jake
+* Make basic customer assets - Jake
 * Build the rest of the assets, add textures and shaders - Jake
 * Build a script to pick up, put down, and DROP the coffee - Jake
-  * Also can't forget to actually add the coffee to the cup - (probably Jake)
+* Custom shader for the ghost to modify color - Jake  (yes, I know it's a lot, but I have some time this weekend to finish all the assets!
+And a lot of these are pretty easy to make!)
-* Figure out how to control the ghost with a controller - Colin
+* Figure out how to control the ghost with a controller, fix player movement script - Colin
-* Make the script work with multiple customers, and have them walk up to the counter - Hai
+* Make the script work with multiple customers, and have them walk up to the counter, recieve an order, and then walk to a table - Hai
-* Grind Beans, Boil water scripts - Ethan
+* Grind Beans, Boil water scripts, more kitchen mechanics - Ethan

+* As a stretch goal, I'd like to have some UI/text bubble elements for orders completed soon as well.
+This will make scripting the customers and dealing with orders much easier.

+#### Over the break:
+We plan on staying in touch and working on our various tasks throughout the days.
+We will keep each other updated on when/who is pushing/pulling to the Master branch so we don't worry about merge conflicts.
+We will also meet up (over Discord screenshare) at some point over the break if we need to.
+This will probably important for scoping/planning how certain scripts/pieces are going to fit together.

+We'll keep updating this repo as we make changes.
+Stay tuned!!

 ## 11/13/19